pulakk/blog/remote-camera/accessing-router-through-internet.md

 * [RNDIS](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_rndis)

-Which tutorial will work for you depends on what protocol your Modem supports (UMTS, NCM, RNDIS, CDC Ethernet) for connecting to your router and whether it provides the internet service through 3G or 4G/LTE.
+Which tutorial will work for you depends on what protocol your Modem supports (UMTS, NCM, RNDIS, CDC Ethernet) and whether it provides the internet service through 3G/4G/LTE.

 If you want to manually check the supported protocol in your modem, you can send AT commands to communicate with the Dongle.
 This is not a mandatory step as you can simply try the tutorials mentioned